Pyxus/fray/README.md

 ## ✨ Core Features

+### Fighter State Management

+Stray features a hiearchacel state machine that allows you to keep track of a fighter's combat state and automatically advance to new states based on the player's inputs.
+In other words this system lets you switch from one attack to another based on a predefined "action graph".

+Through this system SCF supports the implementation of [chaining](https://glossary.infil.net/?t=Chain).

+### Input Buffering

+Inputs fed to the state management system can be buffered allowing a player to queue their next action before the current action has finished.
+Buffering is an important feature in action games as without it players would need frame perfect inputs to perform their actions.

 ### Complex Input Support

 SCF provides support for the 'complex' inputs featured in many fighting games such as [directional inputs](https://mugen.fandom.com/wiki/Command_input#Directional_inputs), [motion inputs](https://mugen.fandom.com/wiki/Command_input#Motion_input), [charged inputs](https://clips.twitch.tv/FuriousObservantOrcaGrammarKing-c1wo4zhroMVZ9I7y), and [sequence inputs](https://mugen.fandom.com/wiki/Command_input#Sequence_inputs).